-FEMA has helped people before, during, and after disasters for more than 40 years.
-FEMA remains committed to building and developing a culture of preparedness across the country and unifying all levels of community and government in an integrated approach to emergency management.
-FEMA is part of a larger team of federal agencies, state, local, tribal, and territorial (SLTT) governments, as well as non-governmental partners, that share responsibility for emergency management and national preparedness.
-Those closest to impacted areas are the true first responders during any emergency or disaster-individuals, families, neighbors, and local communities.
+FEMA's mission is helping people before, during, and after disasters, and it has done so for more than 40 years.
+FEMA remains committed to building resilience and developing a culture of preparedness across the country and unifying all levels of community and government in an integrated approach to emergency management.
+FEMA is part of a larger team of federal agencies, state, local, tribal, and territorial (SLTT) governments, and non-governmental partners that share responsibility for emergency management and national preparedness.
+Those closest to areas impacted by any emergency or disaster are the true first responders-individuals, families, neighbors, and local communities.
 FEMA's role is to coordinate federal resources to supplement SLTT capabilities.
-FEMA does this by coordinating through the levels of government, meaning that states and their local units of government, tribes, and territories are our primary partners.
+FEMA does this by coordinating across the levels of government, meaning that states and their local units of government, tribes, and territories are FEMA's primary partners.